 6. Has been granted "Exemption from Evaluation for the Current Period" a total of three times.

-7. Has received teaching, research, service awards from Yuntech or other institutions, or has made significant achievements (such as international or national awards).
+7. Has received teaching, research, service awards from YunTech or other institutions, or has made significant achievements (such as international or national awards).

-"Exemption from Evaluation for the Current Period" refers to teachers who meet one of the following conditions:
+"Exemption from Evaluation for the Current Period" refers to faculty members who meet one of the following conditions:

-1. In the past three years, has served as the principal investigator of two or more Ministry of Science and Technology subsidized research projects (including Ministry of Science and Technology industry-academia collaboration projects) that include management fees.
+1. In the past three years, has served as the principal investigator of two or more Ministry of Science and Technology subsidized research projects (including Ministry of Science and Technology industry-academia collaboration projects) that had budgeted management fees.

-2. In the past three years, has served as the principal investigator of Yuntech's research or industry-academia collaboration projects and has accumulated management fees of more than three hundred thousand dollars.
+2. In the past three years, has served as the principal investigator of YunTech's research or industry-academia collaboration projects and has accumulated management fees of more than three hundred thousand NTD.
 If there are co-principal investigators or collaborative principal investigators for each project, the aforementioned "management fee" is calculated based on the amount allocated to the principal investigator.

-3. In the past three years, has served as the principal investigator of Yuntech's research or industry-academia collaboration projects and has accumulated project research funds of more than six million dollars.
+3. In the past three years, has served as the principal investigator of YunTech's research or industry-academia collaboration projects and has accumulated project research funds of more than six million NTD.

-4. Has served as an Endowed Professor at a renowned university in Taiwan or abroad, as recognized by Yuntech, or has been hired by Yuntech as an Endowed Professor or Distinguished Professor.
+4. Has served as a Chair Professor at a renowned university in Taiwan or abroad, as recognized by YunTech, or has been hired by YunTech as a Chair Professor or Distinguished Chair Professor.

-5. Has received teaching, research, service awards from Yuntech or other institutions, or has made significant achievements.
+5. Has received teaching, research, service awards from YunTech or other institutions, or has made significant achievements.

-The review standards for the "significant achievements" mentioned in the previous two items are established by each college's Teacher Evaluation Committee.
-After being reviewed and approved by the Review Committee formed by the school and the University Teacher Evaluation Committee, they are applied.
-The members of the "Review Committee" are recommended by each department's (institute's) Teacher Evaluation Committee, selected by the college's Teacher Evaluation Committee, and then approved by the University Teacher Evaluation Committee before being appointed by the President.
+The review standards for the "significant achievements" mentioned in the previous two items are established by each college's Faculty Evaluation Committee.
+They are recognized after being reviewed and approved by the Review Committee formed by the school and the University Faculty Evaluation Committee.
+The members of the "Review Committee" are recommended by each department's (institute's) Faculty Evaluation Committee, selected by the College's Faculty Evaluation Committee, and then approved by the University Faculty Evaluation Committee before being appointed by the President.

-Article 5: Full-time teachers at all levels of Yuntech should be evaluated once every three academic years, but they can apply for permanent exemption from evaluation every year.
+Article 5: Full-time faculty members at all levels of YunTech should be evaluated once every three academic years, but they can apply for permanent exemption from evaluation every year.
 If the result of any evaluation does not meet the passing standard, a "re-evaluation" can be applied for the following year.
 If the "re-evaluation" is passed, the number of years for evaluation is calculated from the following academic year.
 The calculation of the number of years for evaluation may exclude the periods of leave without pay and secondment, but it should be based on the wishes of the evaluated teacher.
 If there is any doubt about the calculation of the number of years for evaluation, it should be interpreted by the Personnel Office.
-The methods for counting the teaching, research, industry-academia collaboration, and guidance and service performance during the periods of leave without pay, secondment, and professor's research leave are established by the teacher evaluation standards of each college.
+The methods for tallying the teaching, research, industry-academia collaboration, and guidance and service performance during the periods of leave without pay, secondment, and professor's research leave are established by the faculty evaluation standards of each college.